 - Now, right-click on the graphics card, and select Update driver from the context menu.

-- Select Search automatically for drivers from the options that appear in the Update Drivers window.
+- Select Search automatically for drivers from the options in the Update Drivers window.

 - Wait for Windows to find the best available driver and install it.

-An outdated driver is just as likely to cause the Windows 11 green screen error.
-Drivers play a critical role in the effective functioning of the hardware by relaying commands between the OS and the device.
+An outdated driver is likely to cause the Windows 11 green screen error.
+This is because drivers play a critical role in the effective functioning of the hardware by relaying commands between the OS and the device.

-The Device Manager method listed here is the simplest way to update the installed drivers.
+The Device Manager method is the simplest way to update the installed drivers.
 But it will only look for versions that are present on the system.
-In case you haven’t got the latest version downloaded, try the other ways to update the driver.
+So if you haven’t downloaded the latest version, try manually installing drivers on Windows 11.

 The whole process is bound to take time, but there’s a simpler alternative in the form of a third-party app.
-You can use DriverFix, a dedicated tool that will automatically check for updates, and install these for the drivers on your system.
+For example, you can use DriverFix, a reliable tool that will automatically check for updates and install these for the drivers on your system.